BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text.

+#### **Does dopamine hit you on the way down as well as the way up?**

+I don’t really have a set pattern of working.
+I try and adopt the way the works best for the situation and the mood I am in.
+But the closest I’ve got to a default is the classic Pomodoro technique.
+This recommends a 25 minute working session and a five minute break.
+I find this generally works pretty well.
+There aren’t many things that you can’t make a decent bit of progress on in 25 minutes of concentrated effort.
+The thing always lets me down though is that I am sometimes reluctant to get back after the five minute break.

+I’ve always put that down to my lack of willpower and general poor character.
+But I came across a YouTube video yesterday which had an alternative suggestion.
+A dopamine spike caused by a session of social media say, is followed by a dopamine dip.
+So you don’t go back to your baseline dopamine level you drop below it.
+And this is what makes returning to work and appealing.
+You need a bigger hit.

+I can’t vouch for the biochemistry.
+It doesn’t sound totally unbelievable.
+But equally, it does sound rather hard to demonstrate in an experiment.

+ But it did seem to resonate with my experience. it would certainly explain why I have a very bad track record of just getting a couple of hours done on a Sunday.
+Sunday is the day I catch up on the news.
+Whilst this is a good practice – I like to be informed – it isn’t worth a whole day. but I have been times when most of Sunday has vanished into researching details of the latest news story.

+As an experiment I tried skipping the five minute breaks on a Pomodoro session this Sunday morning.
+I have to say, it worked pretty well.
+I got more work done before nine and I often get done over the whole weekend.

+I’ll try it out a bit more in the coming week.

 #### **Jujitsu time management**